junaidatique/clean-code-laravel/README.md

 # Implementation

-So from now on we’ll keep in mind all the principles that we have discussed previously and we’ll use the power of Laravel to implement those.
+So from now on we’ll keep in mind all the principles that we have discussed previously.

 ## Entities
 First of all let’s discuss about the Entities.
 The Entties conecept is present in both clean architecture and DDD.